paneltime/paneltime/docs/attributes.md

+---
+title: Output
+nav_order: 3
+has_toc: true
+---

+`paneltime.execute()` returns a `Summary`-object.
+This object has the following attributes and methods:

 | Attribute        | Sub attributes               | Data Type           | Explanation                                                                                          |
 |------------------|------------------------------|---------------------|------------------------------------------------------------------------------------------------------|
 | `count`         |                              | `Counting` instance | Contains counts of the sample                                                                        |